harelix/Hachi/README.md

     /api/${api_version}/method
     on system start apoi_version value will be interpolated into the base url

-{{.value}} = these values will always be interpolated on API invokation from dynamic value sent to the url
+{{.value}} = these values will always be interpolated on API invocation from dynamic value sent to the url

 Helper methods on Server